JanHett/spice/README.md

 float element2 = three_d.at(42, 47,  0);
 ```

+#### Data Layout

-Note the order of the indices: x, y, and then z.
+Note the order of the indices in the above snippet: x, y, and then z.
 Data in a `spice::nd_vector` is laid out in "column major" order as opposed to the row major order common in C++ and Python.
 This is to make accessing lower-dimensional slices of the data intuitive and efficient.
 It also has the nice side effect that loops nested in the  order that might be intuitive to beginners are cache-friendly:

 ```c++
 for (int x = 0; x < three_d.shape[0]; ++x)